"It's All An Adventure"

 By the time I staggered out of his apartment the sun was low on the horizon and I was transported by vodka and heady conversation into a dream-like state, not sure what had happened but sure that I had just spent time with one of the rare creative forces that land on this earth from time to time.

 Over the next several years I carried out an intense correspondence with Chris, mostly via fax and occasionally by post and email.
 I met him twice more in Paris, once at an outdoor café, and once more at this home when I delivered a batch of Russian videos I bought for him in Prague that he had requested.
 Mostly it was our ongoing fax correspondence that created a lasting impression on me.
 They would come in during the night when I was living in Washington, DC and in the early morning when I moved with my young family to San Francisco.
 I was happily married, but I read Marker’s correspondence like they were love letters.
 I fixated on every word and every simple drawing that would often accompany them.

 Chris Marker died on his birthday, the 29th of July 2012.
 In 2021 we will celebrate the 100th anniversary of his life.
-I would like to do something to honor this great artist who inspired me.
-I not sure how it will look.
+I am currently working on a project honoring this great artist.
 Stay tuned.

 ©2018 Mikkel Aaland